0xPolygonMiden/miden-base/docs/src/transaction.md

 - **Blockchain state**: The current reference block and information about the notes database used to authenticate notes to be consumed must be retrieved from the Miden operator before execution.
 Usually, notes to be consumed in a `Transaction` must have been created before the reference block.
 - **Transaction script (optional)**: The `Transaction` script is code defined by the executor.
 And like note scripts, they can invoke account methods, e.g., sign a transaction.
 There is no limit to the amount of code a `Transaction` script can hold.
 - **Transaction arguments (optional)**: For every note, the executor can inject transaction arguments that are present at runtime.
 If the note script — and therefore the note creator — allows, the note script can read those arguments to allow dynamic execution.
 See below for an example.

+A good example of the right usage of transaction arguments is the consumption of a Swap note.
+These notes allow asset exchange based on predefined conditions.
+For example, the note may define that "anyone can consume this note to take `X` units of asset A if they simultaneously create a note sending `Y` units of asset B back to the creator."
+If an executor wants to buy only a fraction `(X-m)` of asset A, they can provide the value `m` via transaction arguments.
+The note script will then enforce this by creating:
+- a new note returning `Y - ((m * Y) / X)` units of asset B to the sender, and
+- another note holding the remaining `(X - m)` units of asset A for future consumption.

 - **Foreign account data (optional)**: Any foreign account data accessed during a `Transaction`, whether private or public, must be available beforehand.
 There is no need to know the full account storage, but the data necessary for the `Transaction`, e.g., the key/value pair that is read and the corresponding storage root.

 ### Flow

 1. **Prologue**
    Executes at the beginning of a transaction.
 It validates on-chain commitments against the provided data.
 This is to ensure that the transaction executes against a valid on-chain recorded state of the account and to be consumed notes.
 Notes to be consumed must be registered on-chain — except for [erasable notes](note.md) which can be consumed without block inclusion.
+   For example, erasable notes allow sub-second order book building, where transactions depend on each other and are validated or erased in batches.
+   Note that nullifiers are only checked during `Transaction` verification by the Miden operator.
+So at the local level, "double spending" is theoretically possible, but such transactions would be rejected by the block producer as invalid.
+   Executors can choose arbitrary reference blocks, which enables setting transaction expiration heights.
+If a `Transaction` is included after expiration, it becomes invalid and will be rejected during verification.
 2. **Note processing**
    Notes are executed sequentially against the account, following a sequence defined by the executor.
 To execute a note means processing the note script that calls methods exposed on the account interface.
 Notes must be consumed fully, which means that all assets must be transferred into the account or into other created notes.
 [Note scripts](note.md#script) can invoke the account interface during execution.
 They can push assets into the account's vault, create new notes, set a transaction expiration, and read from or write to the account’s storage.
 Any method they call must be explicitly exposed by the account interface.
 Note scripts can also invoke methods of foreign accounts to read their state.
+   Additionally, scripts can read the state of foreign accounts — a feature known as foreign procedure invocation.
+For instance, a Swap script may reference price data stored in an oracle account.
 3. **Transaction script processing**
+   In some cases, notes are not required at all.
+For example, a faucet owner can mint new tokens using only a `Transaction` script, without interacting with any external notes.
    `Transaction` scripts are an optional piece of code defined by the executor which interacts with account methods after all notes have been executed.
 For example, `Transaction` scripts can be used to sign the `Transaction` (e.g., sign the transaction by incrementing the nonce of the account, without which, the transaction would fail), to mint tokens from a faucet, create notes, or modify account storage. `Transaction` scripts can also invoke methods of foreign accounts to read their state.
 4. **Epilogue**
    Completes the execution, resulting in an updated account state and a generated zero-knowledge proof.
 The validity of the resulting state change is checked.
 The account's `Nonce` must have been incremented, which is how the entire transaction is authenticated.
 Also, the net sum of all involved assets must be `0` (if the account is not a faucet).
+   Each transaction is subject to a maximum cycle count of $2^{30}$, defining the upper bound for computational complexity.

 The proof together with the corresponding data needed for verification and updates of the global state can then be submitted and processed by the network.